 - Cleanse morning and night with a gentle cleanser.

-- Apply a vitamin C serum every morning before sunscreen to combat free radical influence.
+- Apply a vitamin C serum every morning before sunscreen to free radical damage.

 - Moisturize daily to maintain hydration and protect your skin barrier.

-- Apply sunscreen diligently, as UV influence is cumulative.
+- Apply sunscreen diligently, as UV damage is cumulative.

-- Avoid relying on makeup wipes alone to cleanse your face, and develop comfortable lifestyle habits like getting enough sleep and managing stress.
+- Avoid relying on makeup wipes alone to cleanse your face, and develop healthy lifestyle habits like getting enough sleep and managing stress.

 What Your Skin Needs

-As you move into your 30s, your skin’s natural firmness begins to decline, and changes in skin texture may appear.
+As you move into your 30s, your skin’s natural firmness begins to decline, and common signs of aging may appear.
 This is the decade where focusing on refreshment and the skin’s natural protection can be beneficial.

 Recommended Products and Ingredients

-- Refreching ingredients: Help refresh skin’s appearance and texture.
+- Retinol: Help refresh skin’s appearance and texture.

 - Vitamin C: Continue for brightening and antioxidant protection.